parthenon-hpc-lab/parthenon/doc/sphinx/src/README.rst

 from the command line and through an input file are possible, e.g., ``srun ./myapp -r out0.rhdf -i modified_input.in parthenon/refinement0/refine_tol=my_new_value``.
-In the latter case, the input stored in the restart file will be read first, then updated from the content in the input file, and finalyl modified from the parameters provided on the command line.
+In the latter case, the input stored in the restart file will be read first, then updated from the content in the input file, and finally modified from the parameters provided on the command line.

 Global reductions